 RPD HIFLO-S – High-Performance Weave

-RPD HIFLO-S is a filter cloth that features two-layer of reverse wire diameter plain weave that are stacked and offset during the weaving process.
+RPD HIFLO-S is a filter cloth that features two layers of reverse wire diameter plain weave that are stacked and offset during the weaving process.
 As there are double the pore openings and double the filtration surface area, this particular weave type offers a balance of flowrate and accuracy that is not achievable with traditional two-dimensional weave patterns.

 As stated above, several parameters are predetermined when fabricating a mesh filter.
 That said, the layer configuration you choose stands as one of the most integral elements of a filter as it will dictate how durable your filter is.